ZeinabBa/Persistent-Storage-Simulation/README.md

 ![json_creator](https://github.com/ZeinabBa/Persistent-Storage-Simulation/blob/main/Pictures/JSON%20for%20inputfile%20creator.jpg?raw=true)

-When the input file is saved run the command given in StepX.
+When the input file is saved run the command given in Step 5 (Instruction Section in this READ ME).
+* NOTE: After adding Nodes you need to add Applications as the interactive pannel requests you.
 Here is a screenshot of running program and when it's run:

 ![CLI_and_Program_RUN](https://github.com/ZeinabBa/Persistent-Storage-Simulation/blob/main/Pictures/Program%20Run.jpg?raw=true)